webix-hub/docs/data/desktop/html_templates.md

 Data Item Value
 -----------------

-All supported data types may contain **more than one value per item** e.g. each item of a filmset may contain not only a film's title but also its rank, production year, and number of votes.
+All supported data types may contain **more than one value per item** e.g. each item of a film set may contain not only a film's title but also its rank, production year, and number of votes.

 Still, different components have different possibilities and requirements: